-Now, I am a self proclaimed Prosecco drinker or, if the purse allows, a Champagne quaffer.
+Now, I am a self proclaimed Prosecco drinker and to be honest not much of a Champagne quaffer.
 On a recent shopping trip as I browsed the wine aisle I came across a bottle of Sainsburys Pignoletto nestled within the Prosecco.
 I had never heard of it, so, with interest piqued, I picked up a bottle and added it to my basket.

-Later that weekend I produced the Pignoletto out of the fridge and announced to my husband we would be trying it.
+Later that weekend I produced the Pignoletto out of the fridge and announced to the guests that evening we would be trying it.
 As he had also never heard of it, I had a little look into the background of Pignoletto.